The Addams Family (pinball): Digital versions

 Zen Studios released a version of the table on February 16, 2023 as part of the launch (after an early access period) of Pinball FX on PlayStation, Xbox and Epic Games Store, with a Steam release following on April 13, 2023 and subsequent releases on Switch and mobile platforms.
 This too was with altered images of Christopher Lloyd and Jimmy Workman.

-ATGames have released a range of Legends pinball 4K cabinets, one of which features The Addams Family, but with different cabinet artwork to the original table.
+ATGames released a range of Legends pinball 4K cabinets, one of which features The Addams Family, but with different cabinet artwork to the original table.
 This was first shown to the public at the Pinball Expo 2023.

 Redemption game

 A year after the release of this table, in 1993, a redemption game was released based on Addams Family Values.
-This uses the same DCS sound system as on other 1993 pinball tables, and on its advertising flyer noted the success of the The Addams Family pinball.
+This uses the same DCS sound system as on other 1993 pinball tables, and on its advertising flyer noted the success of The Addams Family pinball.